Last Updated: 5/28/2021

-Furthermore, if unemployment remains high or gets even worse, then the government won’t have as many people to tax.
+Furthermore, if high unemployment returns, then the government won’t have as many people to tax.
 Who knows what will happen at that point if it coincides with higher interest rates?
 Your guess is as good as mine, but it likely won’t be a good scenario.

 How to Protect Yourself

 Continuing to print more money and increase taxes is a vicious cycle.
 In my opinion, the only way out is for the government to spend less than what they bring in.
-But that doesn’t look like it’s going to happen any time soon.
-So in the meantime, what can you do to protect yourself from these possible implications.
+But it doesn’t look like that’s going to happen any time soon.
+So in the meantime, what can you do to protect yourself from these possible implications?

 #1 Refinance Your Mortgage

-It’s hard to believe, but rates keep falling on the 30 year mortgage.
-As of this writing, U.S. Bank has a 3.125% 30-year mortgage rate (the day before it was only 2.99%).
+It’s hard to believe, but rates on the 30 year mortgage continue to be fairly low.
+As of this writing, U.S. Bank has a 3.125% 30-year mortgage rate.
 Refinancing will help to lower your mortgage payment for the life of your loan which will help if you get laid off, if taxes go up, if you need to save more money, etc. Refinancing doesn’t make sense for everyone, so be sure to check out my article on How to Truly Know if You Should Refinance Your Mortgage.

 #2 Build Up Your Emergency Fund